A FAMILY HISTORY

 Great Grandfather

 James Henry Culp (1860-1914) Upon his mother's death, he was raised by James and Sarah (Coleman Walker) Sowell; married to Sarah Rebecca (Outlaw) Culp (1864-1898).
 Married again after Rebecca's death to Augusta Roemer Culp.
 He was in the hardware business in Elgin, TX.
-Sold out in Oct.1899 to Mr. G. W. Prewitt.
+His business failed in 1894 and he may have began again and then sold out in Oct.1899 to Mr. G. W. Prewitt.
 He is buried in the Elgin Cemetery.

 Offspring of James Henry and Sarah Culp were: